Learn how to make a watermark in Photoshop with this simple step by step guide - along with a video tutorial for those who prefer to watch!

 (And If you are in business, a watermark can also be a great way to help market your business for free!)

-Read on for your step by step guide on how to create a watermark in Photoshop - and if you prefer to watch, scroll right on down to the end of the post where you can watch a video instead :-)
+Read on for your step by step guide on how to make a watermark in Photoshop - and if you prefer to watch, scroll right on down to the end of the post where you can watch a video instead :-)

 Photoshop will then go ahead and do your bidding, creating a blank document for you, at the size you specified, and with that super important transparent background.